 The wealth in itself was not bad but the fact that the young man didn’t use it for helping the poor.
 The young man handled wrongly his wealth.
 But even a labourer with a small fortune can be as guilty as the rich young ruler when he doesn’t help people in need.
 Even a small fortune can become a curse and demon for someone who doesn’t use it rightly.
 Often labourers criticize bosses for their wealth, but possibly they are as guilty as their bosses.
 The disciples had understood that even a very small fortune can keep someone away from heaven if he uses it wrong.
 Who then can be saved?
 We are all guilty of avarice.

-One could say: “Oh, I have understood, it is only important not to attach one’s heart to the fortune.
+One could say, “oh, I have understood; it is only important not to attach one’s heart to the fortune.
 I will keep on increasing my fortune and keep on saving money.”
 This man makes a big mistake.
-Somebody who really has not attached his heart to his riches, will start immediately to give away parts of his fortune and will not keep on increasing his fortune.
+Somebody who really has not attached his heart to his riches will start immediately to give away portions of his fortune and will not keep on increasing his fortune.
 There are plenty of needy people.
 One must be blind to oversee them.

 No matter, if you are a labourer or an enterpriser, start to give.
 Give away the money, that can become a curse and demon for you which keeps you away from Jesus.

 By the way, Jesus doesn’t want us to become poor, but he just wants that we really love our neighbours by word and deed.
 Jesus doesn’t appreciate poverty, but the readiness to give.
 Poverty is no value in itself.

 It is all about following Jesus and that means to submit all areas of the personal life to Jesus.
 How does a follower of Jesus handle his neighbour?: He loves him by word and deed.
 However, discipleship is even more than correct handling of finances but concerns all areas of life.

 How can we get the power to obey Jesus entirely and to follow him?

 Read the article about baptism: